OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 Now we can simply modify by hand the stubs we are interested in:

-- the Objective-C method `application:openURL:options:`:
+- The Objective-C method `application:openURL:options:`:
     ```javascript
     // __handlers__/__AppDelegate_application_openUR_3679fadc.js